 Score Card Release for June 2023 LSAT India | To Be Notified |

 LSAC does not specify eligibility criteria to appear in the exam.
-But the participating colleges do consider eligibility criteria to confirm your admission to a particular course.
+But the participating colleges consider eligibility criteria to confirm your admission to a particular course.

 To be eligible for the LSAT-India, you must fulfil a few basic mentioned below: